rhysd/actionlint/README.md

 Output:

 ```
-test.yaml:6:10: character '^' is invalid for Git ref name. ref name cannot contain spaces, ~, ^, :, [, ?, *. see `man git-check-ref-format` for more details. note that regular expression is unavailable. note: filter pattern syntax is explained at https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet [glob]
+test.yaml:6:10: character '^' is invalid for branch and tag names. ref name cannot contain spaces, ~, ^, :, [, ?, *. see `man git-check-ref-format` for more details. note that regular expression is unavailable. note: filter pattern syntax is explained at https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet [glob]
   |
 6 |       - '^foo-'
   |          ^~~~~~
-test.yaml:9:12: invalid glob pattern. unexpected character '+' while checking + (one or more of preceding character). the preceding character must not be special character. note: filter pattern syntax is explained at https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet [glob]
+test.yaml:9:12: invalid glob pattern. unexpected character '+' while checking special character + (one or more). the preceding character must not be special character. note: filter pattern syntax is explained at https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet [glob]
   |
 9 |       - 'v*+'
   |            ^~